-Forward looking information including scenarios that may possibly be an indication of defaults of clients have been taken into account to determine the expected credit loss allowances.
-These scenarios take into account specifically the impact of the COVID-19 pandemic on our customer base.
+During the period, there was a nomalisation of trends and no management overlays were raised during the year.
+This was also evidenced by a reduction of delinquencies and negligible impact of the COVID-19 pandemic on our customer base.
 Please refer to note 1.2.2.3 (Impairment of financial assets) for more detail.